agabhi017/Learning-C-/Functions/Readme.md

 ### ___Functions___

+* Programs begin executing at the beginning of the function called main() (all lowercase), so you should always have a function by this name.
 * The library files contain the compiled code for the functions, whereas the header files contain the prototypes.
 * C++ library functions are stored in library files.
 When the compiler compiles a program, it must search the library files for the functions you’ve used.
 Compilers differ on which library files they search automatically.